CTRL-Neo-Studios/fair-utils/src/client/java/dev/ctrlneo/fairutils/client/lib/ui/docs/owo_ui_readme.md

 For initialization, you should put your bindings code of static components in the `build()` function, and the dynamic components in the `init()` function.

+### Static & Dynamic Components Runtime

+After initializing **Static Components** and **Dynamic Components** in your UI, you might want to make some of those elements real-time, meaning it would update its content in realtime in accordance to some data you have.

+For this, you'd have to do the following:
+1. During the Static/Dynamic Initialization, store the reference of the component in an attribute.
+2. ... still figuring out how to make it realtime...

 ### Container Sizing

 If you're using Flow Containers, then if you're trying to make the container fit with the content size... you don't really have to do anything.
 A flow container will stretch and wrap itself around its children content.
 It is by default.
 Can't believe it took me a long while to figure that out...